GCT-Studios/JwarRef/content/Feats/Invest in Ammo.md

 limitations:
   - OpT
 ---
-Remove X Investment Counter from the Investment Card to remove X Reload Markers from Friendly models in the Pulse.
+Remove X Investment Counter from the Investment Card to remove X Reloading Markers from Friendly models in the Pulse.